Brysonleeward/PDF-In-Browser-Rendering/Documentation/Development.md

 # Development Manual

-Currently this project has a front end a back end that cannot talk to eachother.
+Currently this project is functional and it is converting PDF's into bitmap images.
+It then saves and displays these images in the browser as jpegs.
-- The back end is currently converting pdf's into bitmaps, which will eventually be pushed to the front end for displaying.
+- The back end is currently converting pdf's into bitmaps, which will is then pushed to the front end for displaying.
 - The front end is contained inside a single button.
 When the button is clicked it opens the pdf viewer.
-The viewer allows for page by page view, and zoom in/ zoom out functionality.

 Development Environment
 - Back End